GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

      - `r1_quadratic`: R1 Quadratic Voting, where the square root of the votes is used to determine allocation.
 We replicate the [Optimism RetroPGF Round 1](https://community.optimism.io/citizens-house/rounds/retropgf-1) voting rule.
      - `r2_mean`: R2 Mean Rule, where the mean number of votes is used for allocation.
 We replicate the [Optimism RetroPGF Round 2](https://community.optimism.io/citizens-house/rounds/retropgf-2) voting rule, the results are normalized.
      - `r3_median`: R3 Quorum Median rule, using the median of votes cast to allocate funds.
 We replicate the [Optimism RetroPGF Round 3](https://community.optimism.io/citizens-house/rounds/retropgf-3) voting rule, where a quorum applies and the results are normalized.
      - `r4_capped_median`: R4 Median Impact Metric Score, a capped version of median voting to ensure fairness across projects.
-We replicate the [Optimism RetroPGF Round 4](https://community.optimism.io/citizens-house/rounds/retropgf-4)) voting rule, where a quorum applies and the results are normalized.
+We replicate the [Optimism Retro Funding Round 4](https://community.optimism.io/citizens-house/rounds/retropgf-4)) voting rule, where a quorum applies and the results are normalized.
 In our simulations we work with a simplified version R4a Simplified Capped Median and ignore first step to calculate the Impact Metric Score based on the project's KPIs.

 3. **Evaluation Metrics** (`metrics.EvalMetrics`)